 This online screening is available to all ECU students.
 All resources listed below are some of the options/resources where students can receive counseling services should you be recommended to follow up with a mental health professional following the screening.
 The Office of Student Development & Academic Counseling can help with Referrals.

 702 Johns Hopkins Drive, Greenville, NC

-*Services provided to Brody medical students include: clinical assessment, psychological testing, psychotherapy, and couples/family counseling.
+*Services provided to Brody medical students at no cost include: clinical assessment, psychological testing, psychotherapy, and couples/family counseling.

 905 Johns Hopkins Drive, Greenville, NC